 Newer encryption technologies

 Newer encryption technologies, such as TLS 1.3, DNS over HTTPs (DOH) and DNS over TLS, unfortunately limit DNS caching as the relationship between IP addresses and their respective domain names and applications becomes impossible to establish, resulting in limited cache information.
 DPI software, which is able to identify traffic encrypted with more commonly used encryption technologies, for example, HTTPs, TLS 1.2 and SSL, will no longer be able to do so for future encrypted traffic.
-This will inevitably result in First Packet Inspection becoming ineffective, or not applicable altogether, especially when two or more of these new encryption technologies are used.
+This will inevitably result in first packet inspection becoming ineffective, or not applicable altogether, especially when two or more of these new encryption technologies are used.

 Service caching also has its weaknesses.
 The use of proxy servers and content delivery networks (CDNs) may result in false positives as the IP addresses of certain applications are concealed and therefore cannot be reliably matched to the correct applications or services.
 The same applies to obfuscated traffic, where traffic payloads are disguised as something entirely different to enable the packets to be sent via protocols that are otherwise not supported by the network or to escape network security policies, as in the case of domain fronting, data tunneling and randomization.
 In this case, the classification information provided by DPI can end up delivering misleading information about the underlying traffic.

-ML and DL to the rescue
+Machine learning and deep learning to the rescue

-The DPI engine R&S®PACE 2 is widely deployed across various traffic and network security functions, providing network traffic visibility via application classification and metadata extraction.
+Our DPI engine R&S®PACE 2 is widely deployed across various traffic and network security functions, providing network traffic visibility via application classification and metadata extraction.
 To do so, R&S®PACE 2 employs three major methods: pattern matching, behavioral analysis and statistical/heuristic analyses.
 Pattern matching involves matching network traffic with thousands of verified application and protocol signatures from the signature library of R&S®PACE 2, which is updated weekly.
 Behavioral analysis means analyzing the size, order and frequency of a flow’s packets coupled with information on the subscriber and host.
 Statistical/heuristic analysis, on the other hand, means identifying wider traffic attributes such as the entropy of a flow by calculating statistical measures such as the mean and median across behavioral indicators.
 Using the above techniques, R&S®PACE 2 filters each IP flow to determine the underlying application and wider attributes such as speeds, latency and jitter.

 The challenges introduced with new encryption technologies, the use of proxies and CDNs as well as the prevalence of traffic obfuscation across modern networks call for techniques that can future-proof deep packet inspection given the limitations inherent in caching-based first packet classification.
 Responding to this, R&S®PACE 2 is enhancing its encrypted traffic intelligence (ETI), which combines traditional packet analysis methods with deep learning (DL) and machine learning (ML).
 DL and ML work hand in hand to identify deeper correlations between various traffic attributes ranging from packet and flow patterns to bandwidth and speeds or the frequency and entropy of a flow.
 These are used to deduce the underlying application accurately even when packets are encrypted or obfuscated.